Battle of the Books

 Final Project Guidelines

-(The participating student must be the only person in the video.)
+- Video: A dance, theatrical scene, performance piece, monologue (The participating student should be the only person in the video due to permissions)

 Artist Statement Guidelines